hanez/fun/docs/handbook.md

 - Attempts to read a non-existent file to show defensive behavior.
 - Loads examples/data/complex.json, accesses nested fields, constructs a summary map, and writes pretty JSON to /tmp.

+### CURL (optional)

+Build flag: -DFUN_WITH_CURL=ON.
+Requires libcurl (development headers) available on your system.
+If built without CURL, the functions below still exist but safely degrade: they return an empty string "" (for curl_get/curl_post) or 0 (for curl_download).

+VM functions (minimal interface similar to JSON builtins):
+- curl_get(url) -> string response body, or "" on error.
+- curl_post(url, body) -> string response body, or "" on error.
+Body is sent as the raw POST body; for form-encoded data provide "key=value&..." yourself.
+- curl_download(url, path) -> 1 on success, 0 on failure; saves response to the given file path.

+Notes:
+- Redirects are followed automatically (CURLOPT_FOLLOWLOCATION=1L).
+- TLS/HTTPS handling, proxies, etc., are handled by libcurl defaults.
+This minimal interface does not expose custom headers or advanced options.

+Examples:
+- examples/curl_get_json.fun — GETs JSON from httpbin and parses it with json_parse when JSON is enabled.
+- examples/curl_post.fun — POSTs simple form data to httpbin and prints the echoed response.
+- examples/curl_download.fun — Downloads an image to ./downloaded.png and reports success.

 ### PCSC (optional)

 Build flag: -DFUN_WITH_PCSC=ON.
 Requires PC/SC (e.g., pcsc-lite on Unix) and a reader.
 VM opcodes are wrapped by global functions as listed under Built-ins.